olekdrabina/letterboxdEnhancer/README.md

   - Top 250 letterboxd crown
 - Automatically hides ratings for unwatched movies and shows them when watched
 - Removes ads, banners, and 'Upgrade to Pro' prompts
-- Hides news section and 'Not streaming' messages
+- Miscellaneous interface and functionality improvements

 ## Installation
-### For Users
-1. **Download the extension files**
-   - Clone this repository or download the ZIP file and extract it
+1. Clone this repository or download the ZIP file and extract it
-2. **Open your browser’s extensions page**
-   - Chromium-based browsers (Chrome, Brave, Edge): `chrome://extensions/`
-   - Firefox: `about:debugging#/runtime/this-firefox`
-3. **Enable Developer Mode**
+2. Open `chrome://extensions/`
-   - Chromium-based: toggle the “Developer mode” switch at the top right
+3. Toggle the “Developer mode” switch at the top right
-   - Firefox: click “Load Temporary Add-on”
-4. **Load the extension**
-   - Chromium-based: click “Load unpacked” and select the folder containing the extension files
+4. Click “Load unpacked” and select the folder containing the extension files
-   - Firefox: click “Load Temporary Add-on” and select the `manifest.json` file inside the extension folder
 ### Notes
 - This is a **user script / local extension**, so it may need to be reloaded after browser updates
-- Works best in Chromium-based browsers (Chrome, Brave, Edge).
-Firefox support is partial
 - Make sure you allow the extension to run on `letterboxd.com`

 ## Issues & Suggestions